weiks/flatfooted/README.md

 ### Phase 6

+- [x] New mechanism for search string specification
+  - [x] `UseOn` and `AvoidOn` columns
+  - [x] Avoid problems when not enough search strings for sample
+- [x] Save protocol-level errors separately
+- [x] Record which proxy were used for each request (search and items)
+- [x] Setup GI to work with current search/item/scrape model
+- [x] Specialized scraper for `MM` to get direct item pages through SKUs
+  - [x] Setup Selenium for specialized scraper (requires JavaScript)
+- [ ] Allow for direct item pages mechanism in current scraper
-- [ ] Settings (throttling, retries, etc) settings per site
+  - [ ] Use parameter in settings to specify when this behvaior should be used
+- [ ] Extract data from database into single CSV file
+  - [ ] Extract everything
+  - [ ] Extract for given date range
     - TODO: Discuss with Mike
-- [ ] Trip-hops (and possibly more), i.e. generalized mechanism
+  - [ ] Extract "last x" number of executions
     - TODO: Discuss with Mike
-- [ ] Delete JSON and "error" files for sites that did not have any search strings (therefore results) assigned
-  - TODO: Discuss with Mike
+- [ ] Ensure these sites work: GWW, MSM, FAST, ZORO, GI, MM

 ## Site Groups